me176c-dev/android-efi/README.md

 # android-efi

 android-efi is a simple x86 EFI bootloader for Android™ boot images.
-It accepts the partition GUID of an Android boot partition on the command line, loads the kernel, ramdisk and command line and finally hands over control to the kernel.
+It accepts the partition GUID and/or path of an Android boot image on the command line, loads the kernel, ramdisk and command line and finally hands over control to the kernel.

 ## Building
 android-efi is built with [Meson]: